Building bridges between academia and the trade union movement

 What is the TTUR?

-The Transnational Trade Union Rights Experts Network (TTUR) is a network consisting of eight leading European labour law experts – Niklas Bruun (Stockholm and Helsinki Universities), Klaus Lörcher (former legal secretary at the European Union Civil Service Tribunal), Thomas Blanke (Oldenburg University), Simon Deakin (Cambridge University), Filip Dorssemont (Université Catholique de Louvain), Antoine Jacobs (Tilburg University), Csilla Kollonay-Lehoczky (Eötvös Loránd University and Central European University, Budapest), Mélanie Schmitt (University of Strasbourg), Bruno Veneziani (University of Bari), Aristea Koukiadaki (University of Manchester) – and coordinated by Isabelle Schömann (ETUI).
+The Transnational Trade Union Rights Experts Network (TTUR) is a network consisting of nine leading European labour law experts – Niklas Bruun (Stockholm and Helsinki Universities), Klaus Lörcher (former legal secretary at the European Union Civil Service Tribunal), Thomas Blanke (Oldenburg University), Simon Deakin (Cambridge University), Filip Dorssemont (Université Catholique de Louvain), Antoine Jacobs (Tilburg University), Csilla Kollonay-Lehoczky (Eötvös Loránd University and Central European University, Budapest), Mélanie Schmitt (University of Strasbourg), Bruno Veneziani (University of Bari), Aristea Koukiadaki (University of Manchester) – and coordinated by Isabelle Schömann (ETUI).